sudarshan85/python_lib_starter/README.md

 pages we want in the documentation.

 All of these steps can be done by using the `make docs` command in the package folder.
 Finally, typing `make all` does the install, testing, and building docs all at once.

+For instructions on how to use this package to jumpstart your library development, please check `docs/usage.rst` or go to the documentation page and check *Usage*